 Trails and Grounds open daily sunrise to sunset.

 February 9 – April 22, 2019

 Superman and Wonder Woman are two of the most beloved icons in American pop culture.
-Created in times of economic adversity and world war, these characters quickly emerged as beacons of American morality, representing the ideals of truth, justice, and the American Way.
+Created in times of economic adversity and world war, these characters quickly emerged as beacons of American morality and equality, representing the ideals of truth, justice, and the American way.

-Men of Steel, Women of Wonder is a new exhibition developed by Crystal Bridges that examines art world responses to Superman and Wonder Woman ranging from their Depression-era origins to today’s contemporary artist interpretations.
-The exhibition features over 70 paintings, photographs, installations, videos, and more by a wide range of artists.
+Men of Steel, Women of Wonder is a new exhibition developed by Crystal Bridges Assistant Curator Alejo Benedetti that examines art-world responses to Superman and Wonder Woman ranging from their Depression-era origins to today’s contemporary artist interpretations.
+Find over 70 paintings, photographs, installations, videos, and more by over 50 artists.